Advocacy for Ukraine

 What Must Be Done?

-Refugees International is calling for more international aid to reach the hands of local Ukrainian civil society and is looking to the global response to the crisis in Ukraine as a model for what can be achieved elsewhere in the world when there is enough political will.
+Refugees International is working with the leading coalition of Ukrainian responders to shift more international aid and decision-making authority to Ukrainians – and is looking to the global response to the crisis in Ukraine as a model for what can be achieved elsewhere in the world when there is enough political will to meet commitments on localization.

 Report